ajtabjs/surviv-links/README.md

 <p> <a href="https://c79geyxwmp1zpas3qxbddzrtytffta.ext-twitch.tv/c79geyxwmp1zpas3qxbddzrtytffta/1.0.2/ce940530af57d2615ac39c266fe9679d/index_twitch.html" target="_blank">Twitch Mirror</a> - An old mirror of the game hosted on some twitch cdn it seems, no longer functional as the original game servers for surviv have been shutdown.</p>

-<p> <a href="https://www.twitch.tv/popout/survivio/extensions/c79geyxwmp1zpas3qxbddzrtytffta/panel" target="_blank">Twitch Surviv Panel</a> - The original link for that twitch mirror, supposedly a custom server of the original surviv</p>
+<p> <a href="https://www.twitch.tv/popout/survivio/extensions/c79geyxwmp1zpas3qxbddzrtytffta/panel" target="_blank">Twitch Surviv Panel</a> - The original link for that twitch mirror, supposedly a custom server of the original surviv where streamers would team and 4v4 or 1v1 each other</p>

 http://surviv.wf/ - some random modded server i found on discord, named "shrek.io" as a joke i assume